noahdotpy/idwt/README.md

 ### How to use in containers

-Below is a table describing where the outputs from the `idwt-rs` container should go.
+Below is a table describing where the outputs from the `idwt` container should go.

 | Output path                      | Recommended Destination          |
 |----------------------------------|----------------------------------|